Table of content

 - Once development is finished, can anything more go wrong?

-- How to deal with app development risk
+- How to deal with software development project’s risk

 Any endeavour is somewhat risky.
 You put your time, money and involve your crew in what might turn out to be a waste of resources.
 Software development projects are not different.
 There are some specific user-related and technical risks they often encounter.
 Hence, the importance of a proper risk analysis.
 How to recognize the troubles, should you encounter any?
-What preparations should you make so that the problems do not slow you down?
+What preparations should you make to mitigate software development risks?

 Risks in software projects are numerous.
 You need to know exactly what app you want and can make.
 But the end users have their expectations as well that might not be perfectly aligned with yours.
 Even a release of a finished product is not guaranteed, as marketplaces have their own requirements.
 Software development risks are then both internal and external issues that you might or might not encounter, but you should be ready to come across and know exactly how to minimize their impact on the entire project.
 Significant risks in software development, if overlooked, can even make the whole endeavour a failure.
 This article will help you prepare for those that occur most commonly.